bcowdery/dotfiles/Readme.md

 ## Install a patched font

-My Brewfile installs Source Code Pro and a patched variant that plays nice with powerline consoles.
+My Brewfile installs Source Code Pro, Fira Code and a patched variants that plays nice with powerline consoles.
 Other fonts can be installed with the Homebrew-Font's cask or by from the powerline fonts repo.
 Homebrew is preferred as it will allow you to script out the install in your `Brewfile`.